dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 The default behavior of what object is created is the following:

-- the database where the object is created will be the database configured at the [environment level in dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core .
+- the database where the object is created will be the database configured at the [environment level in dbt Cloud](docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core .

-- the schema depends on whether a [custom schema](https://docs.getdbt.com/docs/build/custom-schemas) has been defined for the model:
+- the schema depends on whether a [custom schema](docs/build/custom-schemas) has been defined for the model:
-    - if no custom schema is defined, the schema where the object is created is the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any Deployment environment) ; or the schema in the `profiles.yml` in dbt Core.
+    - iIf no custom schema is defined, the schema where the object is created is the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any Deployment environment) ; or the schema in the `profiles.yml` in dbt Core.
         - Note: Automated CI jobs are a specific case, where the schema name is derived from the job number and PR number: `dbt_cloud_pr_<job_id>_<pr_id>`
-    - if a custom schema has been defined, it will concatenate the schema from above with the custom one.
+    - iIf a custom schema has been defined, it will concatenate the schema from above with the custom one.
         - For example e.g. if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`
-- the object name depends on whether an [alias](https://docs.getdbt.com/reference/resource-configs/alias) has been defined on the model:
+- the object name depends on whether an [alias](reference/resource-configs/alias) has been defined on the model:
-    - if no alias is defined, the object will be created with the same name as the model, without the `.sql` or `.py` at the end.
+    - iIf no alias is defined, the object will be created with the same name as the model, without the `.sql` or `.py` at the end.
-    - if an alias is defined, the object will be created with the configured alias.
+    - iIf an alias is defined, the object will be created with the configured alias.

 Those default rules are a great starting point, and many people stick with those without customizing them.